jeancia/Assembleur/README.md

 *Hello.asm*

-This is a small programme who a print hello world.
+This is a small programme who print hello world in a console.